 Rollins College | Florida, United States | Advancing SDG 1 & UNAI 1

 " One of the big reasons I decided to apply to the Millennium Fellowship was the opportunity to meet and learn from other like-minded people.
 I want to see the kind of projects that people around the world are working on.
 I want to hear from them why they’re motivated to do the things that they do.
 From inspiration to new perspective this level of networking and support feels game changing.
 And I love that. "

 The projects main purpose was to provide the information around the multitude of alternate financial solutions for small business owners and entrepreneurs in underprivileged and underserved areas that stem from a series of governmental loan programs in Florida that seem to go severely under used.

 About the Millennium Fellow

-Colin Brant is from St. Augustine, Florida and is currently starting his junior year at Rollins College.
-Colin is majoring in International relations with minors in mathematics and economics.
-He started college with little understanding of what he wanted to do with my life.
-However with the help of some life-changing instructors and trips, he has been able to kindle a passion for economic development and social justice.
+Hi, I’m Colin.
+I’m from St. Augustine, Florida and am currently starting my junior year at Rollins College.
+I am majoring in International relations with minors in mathematics and economics.
+Like most people entering college, I came in with little understanding of what I wanted to do with my life.
+However with the help of some life-changing instructors and trips I have been able to kindle a passion for economic development and social justice.